Narayana-Rao/polsartools/docs/paper/paper.md

 - Computing derived polarimetric  parameters (decomposition parameters or other descriptors)
 - Analysis of the derived parameters

 Based on the above processing steps, the functionalities of `polsartools` package can be broadly categorized into Processing & Analysis.
 Processing functions generate several SAR polarimetric parameters in a raster format, while analysis functions generate plots and quicklooks from the PolSAR data. \autoref{fig:flowchart} presents the core processing architecture of the `polsartools` package.
-PolSARtools currently supports several SAR sensors, including spaceborne and airborne sensors.
+PolSAR tools currently supports data from several SAR sensors, including spaceborne and airborne sensors.
 The package designed to support various forms of PolSAR datasets viz. full/quad-, dual-, compact- and hybrid polarimtric.

 ![Schematic of core processing flow of polsartools package \label{fig:flowchart}](figures/flowchart.png){width=70%}